A bundle framework for observer design on smooth manifolds with symmetry

-Assume that there is a fixed inertial frame represented by $\I$ and the body frame is represented by $\B$.
-Assume that there are $N$ fixed but unknown landmarks represented by $\L_i \in \R^3$ for $i = 1,2,\ldots N$ in $\I$. $\L_i$ are assumed to be unknown to the user.
+We recall the mathematical modelling of the SLAM problem from \cite{mahony-2017}.
+Assume that there is a fixed inertial frame represented by $\I$ and there is a body frame represented by $\B$.
+Assume that there are $N$ fixed but unknown landmarks represented by $\L_i \in \R^3$ for $i = 1,2,\ldots N$ in $\I$.
 The $\L_i$ are measured in $\B$ as $l_i \in \R^3$.
-Assume that $S = \in \SEthree$ represents the euclidean transformation between $\B$ and $\I$.
-Then $Rl_i + r= L_i$.
-Our goal is to observe $S$ and all $L_i$.
-However it is well known that the SLAM problem is not fully observable; it can only be observed upto a euclidean transformation \cite{wang-2018,mahony-2017,kwlee-2018}.
+Assume that $S = \in \SEthree$ represents the Euclidean transformation between $\B$ and $\I$.
+Then $Rl_i + r= \L_i$.
+The goal is to observe $S$ and all $\L_i$.